reactjs/rfcs/text/0000-context-provider-calculatechangedbits.md

 # Summary

-`Context.Provider` should be updated to accept a `calculateChangedBits` function as a prop, either in addition to or as a replacement of giving `calculateChangedBits` as an argument to `React.createContext`.
+`Context.Provider` should be updated to accept a `calculateChangedBits` function as a prop, in addition to the current behavior of accepting `calculateChangedBits` as an argument to `React.createContext`.

 # Basic example